Secure CheckoutPersonal information is secured with SSL technology.

 Department of Computer Science and Networks, Telecom Paris, Institut Polytechnique de Paris, France

-Hans Vangheluwe is a Professor in the Antwerp Systems and Software Modelling (AnSyMo) group within the Department of Mathematics and Computer Science at the University of Antwerp in Belgium, where he is a founding member of the NEXOR Consortium on Cyber-Physical Systems (CPS).
+Hans Vangheluwe is a Professor in the Department of Computer Science, University of Antwerp and Flanders Make, Belgium, where he is a founding member of the NEXOR Consortium on Cyber-Physical Systems (CPS).
 He was a Professor in the School of Computer Science at McGill University, Montreal, Canada with which he keeps close research ties.
 AnSyMo is a Core Research Lab of Flanders Make, the strategic research centre for the Flemish manufacturing industry.
 Since 2000, professor Vangheluwe heads the Modelling, Simulation and Design Lab (MSDL).
 In a variety of projects, often with industrial partners, he develops and applies the model-based theory and techniques of Multi-Paradigm Modelling (MPM) in application domains as diverse as bio-actived sludge waste-water treatment plant design and optimization and safe automotive software.
 He is the chair of the EU COST Action IC1404 "Multi-Paradigm Modelling for Cyber-Physical Systems" (MPM4CPS).
 He has over 200 peer reviewed publications and is on the editorial and advisory board of various modelling and simulation as well as model driven engineering journals and conferences.
 He is a frequent reviewer for international research agencies

-Department of Mathematics and Computer Science, University of Antwerp, Belgium
+Department of Computer Science, University of Antwerp and Flanders Make, Belgium

 Miguel Goulão is an Assistant Professor in the Department of Computer Science and NOVA LINCS, School of Science and Technology, NOVA University of Lisbon, Portugal.
 He received a Ph.D.
 (2008) in Computer Science from NOVA University of Lisbon.
 The broad aim of his research is to improve the software developer's productivity and developer experience, in order to better deal with software development complexity.
 Miguel uses Evidence-Based, Empirical Software Engineering, and User Experience evaluation techniques to identify the strengths and shortcomings in languages, tools, and approaches.
 He uses these quantitative and qualitative assessments not only in the evaluation of Software Engineering claims but also as an objective input to help to devise improvements to fix the identified shortcomings.
 Miguel is particularly interested in improving the understandability of Requirements Engineering and Domain-Specific Languages (and of specifications built with those languages), to empower developers and other stakeholders to more effectively read and write software specifications.
 He is Vice-Chair of the Education and Dissemination working group of the COST Action on Multi-Paradigm Modeling for Cyber-Physical Systems.
 Miguel has published over 70 papers in peer-reviewed international journals, conferences, and workshops, and served as guest editor of special issues in international journals, as PC member, and as PC and Organizing Chair of several events.
 He received the best paper award at the 26th International Conference on Advanced Information Systems Engineering (CAiSE 2014) and was a co-author of the paper receiving the János Szentes Award for the best paper on Software Metrics presented at the 6th European Conference on Software Quality (ECSQ 1999).